Frequently Asked Questions

 At this time, the CHTN does not charge an application fee.
 The CHTN only charges a nominal processing fee for its services and specimens.
 The NCI’s grant support for the CHTN allows us to offer a reduced rate for investigators affiliated with academic, government, and non-commercial entities.
 Please click here for our current processing fees.

-Am I financially obligated to accept the tissue?
+Am I financially obligated to accept the tissue and/or fluids?

 Yes, all active CHTN investigators with open/active requests are responsible for all fees associated with any biospecimens procured for them until the request is inactivated by the investigator.
-This includes biospecimens that are refused without appropriate justification, especially biospecimens specifically collected to fill individual request protocols.
+This includes biospecimens that are refused without appropriate justification, especially biospecimens specifically collected to fill individual request protocols, and blood even if the tissue is necrotic or unavailable.
 Because the CHTN is a prospective procurement program, resources are allocated for the collection of biospecimens requested by investigators.
 Therefore, the CHTN expects investigators to accept the biospecimens that were collected on their behalf to fulfill their active protocols.
 Failure to accept procured samples may result in penalties to the principal investigator or his/her institution, including but not limited to, loss of access to future services from the CHTN.

 Does the CHTN accept credit cards?